paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsecs. (a), (c), and (d), was in the original “this Act”, and was translated as reading “this title”, meaning title III of Pub.
+This chapter, referred to in subsecs. (a), (c), and (d), was in the original a reference to this Act, and was translated as referring to this title, meaning title III of Pub.
 L. 103–236, Apr.
 30, 1994, 108 Stat.
 432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter, to reflect the probable intent of Congress.
 For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

 #### Prior Provisions
 A prior section 6209, Pub.
 L. 103–236, title III, § 310, Apr.
 30, 1994, 108 Stat.
 442, related to transition of transfer of functions from Board for International Broadcasting to United States Information Agency, Board, or Bureau, prior to repeal by Pub.
 L. 105–277, div.
 G, subdiv.
 A, title XIII, §§ 1301, 1323(l)(2), Oct.
 21, 1998, 112 Stat.
 2681–776, 2681–780, effective Oct.
 1, 1999.